 Ride comfort and interior ergonomics, while good, can’t match those of the Ram 1500, which is also redesigned for 2019.

-Full-time 4WD is available on all but the base WT (Work Truck) models, which offer part-time 4WD, and the optional 6.2-liter V8 is one of the most powerful engines offered in the class.
+Full-time 4WD is available on all but the base WT (Work Truck) models, which offer part-time 4WD, and the optional 6.2-liter V8 is one of the most powerful engines available in the class.

 WHAT IS IT?

 The Silverado is Chevy’s full-size pickup, and it’s completely redesigned for 2019.
 As before, it’s available in regular cab, extended cab, and crew cab body styles with a range of engines and a choice of rear-wheel drive, part-time 4WD, and full-time 4WD.
 The new truck is larger in most every dimension (which notably benefits passenger and cargo room), but is also up to 450 pounds lighter than its predecessor.
 The broad model lineup ascends through Work Truck (WT), Custom, Custom Trail Boss, LT, RST, LT Trail Boss, LTZ, and High Country trim levels.
 The RST is a “street performance” model, the Trail Boss models offer a 2-inch suspension lift and off-road-focused gear, and the High Country is a lavishly trimmed luxury model.
 Available safety features include forward collision warning with pedestrian detection and low-speed automatic braking, lane-departure warning, lane-keep assist, blind-spot alert, and rear cross-traffic alert.